Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 Scientists at Michigan State University have developed a system that turns cow manure.

-It's way it's cows are a bigger threat.
+Cows are a bigger threat.

 Holsteins are a bigger threat to the planet even than Al Gore's house.

-Uh the McLanahan nutrient separation system has been developed by Michigan State University to turn cow manure into clean drinking water.
+The McLanahan nutrient separation system has been developed by Michigan State University to turn cow manure into clean drinking water.

-Uh the McLanahan and the Well, I wondered what she'd been doing.
+The McLanahan, well, I wondered what she'd been doing.

-So when the Obama doctrine says we don't do stupid fecal matter, that's that's how ahead of the game they are.
+So when the Obama doctrine says we don't do stupid fecal matter, that's how ahead of the game they are.

 They do smart fecal matter.

-This new this is what your you laugh now, but a couple of EPA regulations down the road, you are going to be showering in bovine manure and loving it.
+This new, this is what your, you laugh now, but a couple of EPA regulations down the road, you are going to be showering in bovine manure and loving it.

 It comes from him.